autepos/ai-payment/readme.md

 ...
 ```

+Even with tenancy enabled, a given implementation of payment provider may not support it.
+The default payment providers support tenancy.

 You should always as the first thing before interacting with Payment provider or Models  of payment provider( eg. model Transaction, etc) call:
 ```php
 \Autepos\AiPayment\Tenancy\Tenant::set('current_tenant_id');